 System files are necessary files that your Windows OS needs to operate correctly.

 They contain essential data like system settings, user profiles, configuration information, vital programs, and data related to the Windows OS.

 They also include files the OS uses to boot your PC and the data required to run all programs on your computer.

-A crucial component of the operating system, system files can cause the system to malfunction if they are destroyed or corrupted.
+A crucial component of the OS, system files can cause the system to malfunction if they are destroyed or corrupted.

-BIOS is a term for Basic Input Output System, a piece of low-level software that controls hardware initialization and testing and OS booting on a computer.
+BIOS is a term for Basic Input Output System, a piece of low-level software that controls hardware initialization, testing, and OS booting on a computer.

 The software is usually loaded when you turn on your computer and is kept on a chip on the motherboard.